 I asked Kate to try relaxation exercises or go for a walk or do (something of her own choosing) when she noticed worrisome thoughts.
 Initially, she was reluctant to try this until I explained it was an experiment to see if her method was helping or hurting her.
 Or put more in terms of her experiment; did her worry prevent bad things from happening?

 Results.
-Kate noticed that learning not to engage in worrying helped to her switch off at night and her sleep improved.
+Kate noticed that learning not to engage in worrying helped her switch off at night, and her sleep improved.

 How to do your own behavioural experiments to help with your anxiety.